-Option Description User Accessible USB Ports Configures the user accessible USB ports.
-Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports; The USB keyboard and mouse still function in certain USB ports during the boot process, depending on the selection.
-After the boot process is complete, the USB ports will be enabled or disabled as per the setting. i NOTE: Selecting Only Back Ports On and All Ports Off disables the USB management port and also restricts access to the iDRAC features.
-Internal USB Port Enables or disables the internal USB port.
-This option is set to On or Off .
-This option is set to On by default. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
-This option is set to ON or OFF .
-When set to OFF , iDRAC does not detect any USB devices installed in this managed port.
-This option is set to On by default.
-Embedded NIC1 and NIC2 NOTE: The Embedded NIC1 and NIC2 options are only available on systems that do not have Integrated Network Card 1.
-Enables or disables the Embedded NIC1 and NIC2 options.
-If set to Disabled , the NIC may still be available for shared network access by the embedded management controller.
-The embedded NIC1 and NIC2 options are only available on systems that do not have Network Daughter Cards (NDCs).
-The Embedded NIC1 and NIC2 option is mutually exclusive with the Integrated Network Card 1 option.
-Configure the Embedded NIC1 and NIC2 option by using the NIC management utilities of the system.
-I/OAT DMA Engine Enables or disables the I/O Acceleration Technology (I/OAT) option.
-I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
-Enable only if the hardware and software support the feature.
-Embedded Video Controller Enables or disables the use of Embedded Video Controller as the primary display.
-When set to Enabled , the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
-When set to Disabled , an add-in graphics card will be used as the primary display.
+Enables or disables the use of Embedded Video Controller as the primary display.
+When set to Enabled, the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
+When set to Disabled, an add-in graphics card will be used as the primary display.
 BIOS will output displays to both the primary add-in video and the embedded video during POST and pre-boot environment.
 The embedded video will then be disabled right before the operating system boots.
-This option is set to Enabled by default. (i) NOTE: When there are multiple add-in graphic cards installed in the system, the first card discovered during PCI enumeration is selected as the primary video.
+This option is set to Enabled by default.

+NOTE: When there are multiple add-in graphic cards installed in the system, the first card discovered during PCI enumeration is selected as the primary video.
 You might have to re-arrange the cards in the slots in order to control which card is the primary video.

-Current State of Embedded Video Controller Displays the current state of the embedded video controller.
+Option Description Current State of Embedded Video Controller Displays the current state of the embedded video controller.
 The Current State of Embedded Video Controller option is a read-only field.
 If the Embedded Video Controller is the only display capability in the system (that is, no add-in graphics card is installed), then the Embedded Video Controller is automatically used as the primary display even if the Embedded Video Controller setting is set to Enabled .
 OS Watchdog Timer If your system stops responding, this watchdog timer aids in the recovery of your operating system.
 When this option is set to Enabled , the operating system initializes the timer.
 When this option is set to Disabled (the default), the timer does not have any effect on the system.
-Memory Mapped I/O above 4 GB Enables or disables the support for the PCIe devices that need large amounts of memory.
+Memory Mapped I/O above 4 GB Enables or disables the support for the PCle devices that need large amounts of memory.
 Enable this option only for 64-bit operating systems.
 This option is set to Enabled by default.
-Slot Disablement Enables or disables the available PCIe slots on your system.
-The slot disablement feature controls the configuration of the PCIe cards installed in the specified slot.
+Slot Disablement Enables or disables the available PCle slots on your system.
+The slot disablement feature controls the configuration of the PCle cards installed in the specified slot.
 Slots must be disabled only when the installed peripheral card prevents booting into the operating system or causes delays in system startup.
 If the slot is disabled, both the Option ROM and UEFI drivers are disabled.
 Only slots that are present on the system will be available for control.

-Option Description Table 3.
-Slot Disablement Option Description Slot 1 Enables or disables or only the boot driver is disabled for the PCIe slot 1.
+Table 4.
+Slot Disablement

+Option Description Slot 1 Enables or disables or only the boot driver is disabled for the PCle slot 1.
 This option is set to Enabled by default.
-Slot 2 Enables or disables or only the boot driver is disabled for the PCIe slot 2.
+Slot 2 Enables or disables or only the boot driver is disabled for the PCle slot 2.
 This option is set to Enabled by default.
-Slot 3 Enables or disables or only the boot driver is disabled for the PCIe slot 3.
+Slot 3 Enables or disables or only the boot driver is disabled for the PCle slot 3.
 This option is set to Enabled by default.
-Slot 4 Enables or disables or only the boot driver is disabled for the PCIe slot 4.
+Slot 4 Enables or disables or only the boot driver is disabled for the PCle slot 4.
 This option is set to Enabled by default.